AKB48: 2022–present: Comeback after COVID-19, transfer to Universal Music Group and 20th Anniversary

+AKB48's 66th single "Oh My Pumpkin!", centered by Yui Oguri, was released on 13 August 2025 as part of the group's 20th anniversary celebrations.
+As such, the single also involved members from each current overseas sister groups, as well as graduated members Atsuko Maeda, Minami Takahashi, Haruna Kojima and Rino Sashihara, the first time graduated members has taken part in a single since Kimi wa Melody in 2016.
+It was also confirmed that other graduated members will also be invited to perform at the group's 20th anniversary concerts at Nippon Budokan in December 2025.

 AKB48 Group

 AKB48 has sister groups created domestically and overseas, which are collectively referred to as AKB48 Group.

 Musical style

 Andrew Joyce and Kenneth Maxwell of The Wall Street Journal described the music as "sugar-sweet pop tunes and sometimes-suggestive lyrics".
 During AKB48 performances, "members perform a revue of simply choreographed routines in front of a roughly 95-percent-male audience.
 The music is typical Japanese pop: fast-paced numbers with high-pitched, singalong choruses."

 Promotion and media

 AKB48 and its sister groups boost their record sales by a variety of marketing strategies.
 The main track for each single is recorded by a team of "All Stars" (選抜, senbatsu) consisting of popular members from AKB48's teams and, in earlier years, its sister groups, with one of the girls selected as the center performer or Center.
 This creates a competitive atmosphere between members and fan groups.
 The singles and albums are released in different editions and types with alternate album-cover pictures, B-side tracks, video DVDs, collectible member pictures, and voting codes for several annual election contests.
-Record purchases come with tickets for fan meetings, including so-called handshake events or photo sessions.
+Record purchases come with tickets for fan meetings, including handshake events or photo sessions.
 Customers can choose the members they want to meet in an online pre-order system.
 All these strategies motivate fans to buy more than one copy of each release.
 Alan Swarts of MTV Japan has noted that collectors purchasing multiple copies of AKB48 CDs have inflated the market, and is one of the reasons Japan's music industry has been booming.